vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 Then remove --dry_run when you are prepared to actually ReverseTraffic.
 The default ReverseTraffic behavior is to switch all traffic in a single command, meaning that Vitess switches all reads and then writes if you use this default option.

-1. Depending on what `--table_type` you are using, you will use one of the four following commands:
+1. Depending on what `--table_types` you are using, you will use one of the four following commands:

 - Default (switches all tablet types)